BitcoinDesign/Guide/guide/glossary/coin-selection.md

 #### Branch & Bound (BnB)/Exact Change

-Wallet finds an input set that is equal in value to the target, avoiding change outputs.
+Wallet finds an input set equal in value to the target, avoiding change outputs.
 If the wallet cannot find an exact match, it refers back to a “knapsack” solver which selects inputs that minimise the change output to within 0.01 BTC.

 #### Blackjack